 Ingredients

-- Beets.
-You will want medium sized ones so they will roast more quickly.
+• Beets.
+You will want medium-sized ones so they will roast more quickly.
 This recipe only needs ½ pound which comes to about 2.
-If you want to save time, you can also buy a bag of already peeled and roasted ones.
-The brand is Love Beets.
+If you want to save time, you can also buy a bag of already peeled and roasted ones such as Love Beets.
+You can also start with previously boiled beets to speed things up!

 How to Make Pickled Beets